mcrocco/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/5FiZqLE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Assuming that John and his department fixed the issue, the first picture above shows an example of a resolution response, communicating to the user that the issue has been resolved.
-In addition, selecting ticket status and changing it to Resolved will close the ticket once Post Reply is selected.
+In addition, selecting the ticket status and changing it to Resolved will close the ticket once Post Reply is selected.
 Once this is posted, you can go back to Tickets to see that the ticket has been closed.
 </p>
 <br />